PMEC-OSU/FOSTWIN/README.md

 - Conditions
   - `wave`, height (H) and period (T) of the waves simulated
   - `waveType`, regular or irregular
-  - `Ts`, the rate at witch the Speedgoat executes every step.
+  - `Ts`, the rate at which the Speedgoat executes every step.
   - `simulationType`, SingleSpeedgoat or NonRealtime
 - Control Signals
   - `Aft`, Position and current (signals passed between controller and twin)